mlorthiois/BioTools/README.md

 #### From Python script

 First, import the GTF class.
-This class provide a static method to parse your file:
+This class provide a static method to parse your file It can be use in 2 cases:

 1. Your GTF is composed of 3 levels annotation.
 In that case, use: